Logo animation - bring your logo to life.

 Conversely, if you have a logo you're proud of (nice work!), you’ll be able to extract more value from it by adding a little motion to the ocean.

-A couple of logo animations we made earlier.
+A couple of animated logos we made earlier.

 This logo animation melange is proudly displayed on the client’s website.
 Fullscreen.
 Attention-grabbing.